 - Making repeated, unsuccessful attempts to stop using or cut back on using alcohol.

-Drug abuse is relatively uncommon in any branch of the military.
-It has been estimated that fewer than 1% of active duty service members use illicit substances.
+Drug misuse is relatively uncommon in any branch of the military.
+It has been estimated that fewer than 1% of active-duty service members use illicit substances.
 Some of the reasons for these low rates of drug use are due to military policies and procedures such a mandatory, random drug testing and the fear of discharge or even criminal charges if caught using illicit substances.1

-Many veterans also have what are called co-occurring disorders, which means that a person is dealing with both a SUD and a mental health disorder.
-One condition commonly seen in veterans with a SUD is post-traumatic stress disorder (PTSD).4 An estimated 2 out of 10 veterans with PTSD also have a SUD.4 And, roughly one in three veterans seeking addiction treatment also have PTSD.4
+Many Veterans also have what are called co-occurring disorders, which means that a person is dealing with both a SUD and a mental health disorder.
+One condition commonly seen in Veterans with a SUD is post-traumatic stress disorder (PTSD).4 An estimated 2 out of 10 Veterans with PTSD also have a SUD.4 And, roughly 1 in 3 Veterans seeking addiction treatment also have PTSD.4

 It is important to note that the National Guard has the highest suicide rate of any branch of service.5 The National Guard formed a special initiative—the Suicide Prevention and Readiness Initiative for the National Guard—to help identify risk factors and provide information about effective intervention techniques.5